semanticClimate/semanticClimate.github.io/INTERNS2022.md

 Please complete each of the steps and document your results.

-We would like to have your results/documentation by November [insert date]
+We would like to have your results/documentation within two days [insert date]

 ### 1. content